Solvosoft/django-gentelella-widgets/Readme.rst

 widgets
 __________

-There is several widgets implemented this is a list of what you can use
+There are several widgets implemented this is a list of what you can use

 - TextInput
 - NumberInput